anasmarwan/anasmarwan.github.io/_posts/2021-10-27-welcome-to-my-blog.md

 ## Blog posts or Maths articles :grey_question:

 Hmmm...
 Very good question.
 I intend to write informally on my personal views related to the subject.
 So, I consider the entries as blog posts.
 I have no intention for the posts to imitate any of the lectures, because... that should be forbidden here, and also boring :eyes:.
 I don't have a name for this column yet.
-Shoul come up with one ASAP.
+Should come up with one ASAP.
 Brb.

 See you in my next post! :wave: